snowplow/documentation/docs/storing-querying/schemas-in-warehouse/index.md

 ---
-title: "How schemas translate to database types"
+title: "How schema definitions translate to the warehouse"
-date: "2021-12-30"
+sidebar_label: "Schemas in the warehouse"
-sidebar_position: 100
+sidebar_position: 4
-hide_table_of_contents: true
 ---

 ```mdx-code-block